ThinkPad T series: T530

+Nvidia graphics cards switch with Optimus Technology.

 2013

 This line introduces a touchpad with no physical buttons on the top and bottom and latch-less cases on all models.
 The ThinkLight was removed due to the presence of a backlit keyboard.

 T440

-The ThinkPad T440 builds on a thinner design with soldered 15 W fourth generation Intel Core processors that are noticeably slower than 35 W third-generation processors.
+The ThinkPad T440 builds on a thinner design with soldered 15 W fourth-generation Intel Core processors that are noticeably slower than 35 W third-generation processors.
 Other changes include 4 GB of soldered memory accompanied by one SO-DIMM slot for expansion, as well as an M.2 2280 slot replacing the mSATA slot.
 Other features include PowerBridge, the combination of a 3-cell internal battery and a 3- or 6-cell external battery, replacing the UltraBay and slice batteries.